SMALL GROUP LEADER NOTES

 Hold to the start and end dates and meeting times.
 Begin and end on time.
 Honoring the times and dates gives people the confidence to continue attending.
 Use a 90 minute meeting time frame.
 Finishing on time, gives people an easy exit time.
 Of course, you can always hang out afterward to mingle.

 Limit the size.
 The ideal number is 2-12 people.
-More than 12, and discussion becomes several simultaneous conversations.
+More than 12, and the discussion becomes several simultaneous conversations.
 If your group is large, use breakouts.
 Make sure breakout locations don't share the same audio space.
-Overhearing another group's discussion is distracting.
+Overhearing another group discussion is distracting.
 Instead, use a white noise app or a kitchen hood fan.

 Close the study.
 This appears counterintuitive, but there are a couple of reasons to close a group.
 The first is to keep it from growing beyond a size that facilitates sharing and discussion.
 The second is to build trust.
 Open groups stifle transparency.
 If your group is closed, you will need to announce this during the first meeting.
 Third, it does not limit the growth of the ministry.
 Because the duration of each session is so short (five weeks), closing the groups does not limit the overall growth.
 On the contrary, it enhances it because word gets out that the groups are helpful and enjoyable.

 Know your role.
 Your job is to guide the discovery process.
 Lead by affirming good answers.
 Don't lecture.
 Instead, ask follow-up questions.
 Keep the group on target.
 Be ready to say, "I feel like we've wandered away from our subject.
 Let's bring it back on topic."

 Ask follow-up questions.
 Use what, why, how, when, where, and who springboards for secondary questions.
 Brief, well-worded follow-up questions can deepen understanding.
 See Teach for helpful samples.